FauricioValencia/code-exercise/README.md

 Then I should be able to select another file from my computer containing expense entries,
 And when I select a file from my computer,
 Then the new entries should be added to the table,
 And I should be able to see the entries from both CSV files in the table,
-And when I refresh the page,
-Then I should still see the entries that I uploaded from both CSV files in the table.

 Notes:
 - We want to parse the the CSV on the frontend using the [File Reader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL#Example).
 Please don't worry about sending the CSV to the server.
-- Please store the time and expense data in MongoDB via the Express server that we have setup.
+- If you're applying for a fullstack position, please store the time and expense data in MongoDB via the Express server that we have setup.
 We setup a couple of example endpoints to just make sure that everything is wired together correctly.
 Please feel free to change it as you see fit.
+If you're just applying for a frontend position, you don't need to worry about working on the endpoints or storing the data in the database.

 ## Users should be able to see the total dollar amount for entries